Oracle Cloud Infrastructure Bastion provides restricted and time-limited access to target resources that don't have public endpoints.

 The Bastion service supports bastions and sessions as Oracle Cloud Infrastructure resources.
 Most types of resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
 For information about the OCID format and other ways to identify your resources, see Resource Identifiers.

-You can access Oracle Cloud Infrastructure using the Console (a browser-based interface), the command line interface (CLI), or the REST API.
+You can access Bastion using the Console (a browser-based interface), the command line interface (CLI), or the REST API.
 Instructions for the Console, CLI, and API are included in topics throughout this guide.
-For a list of available SDKs, see Software Development Kits and Command Line Interface.

 Authentication and Authorization